Japanese JLPT Grammar Point

 Key Takeaways

-• ~のに (〜no ni) is used to express a contrast or unexpected result.
+• ~のに is used to express an unexpected result or contradiction.

 Quick Recap Quiz